misspee007/chowbot/README.md

 ### How it Works

-A typical workflow is that the bot will prompt the user to select a meal from the menu, and the bot will create a `pending order` and add the meal to it.
-The user can then select another meal, proceed to checkout, or view the current (pending) order.
-If the user proceeds to checkout, they will receive a confirmation message, and the main menu.
-The customer can then view their order history or perform other actions.
-Chowbot communicates with the user through a number-based selection system.
-The bot uses websockets to maintain a bi-directional communication channel between the client and the server.
-The chat history and other data are managed using session and a NoSQL database.
+Chowbot is easy to use.
+It will provide the user with a list of options, and the user will select an option by responding with the corresponding number.
+For example, A typical workflow:
+- Chowbot will prompt the user to select an option from the main menu.
+- The user will select `1` to place an order.
+- Chowbot will prompt the user to select a meal from the menu.
+- The user will select `1` to select the first meal on the menu.
+- Chowbot will prompt the user to select another meal or go back to main menu.
+- The user will select `0` to go back to the main menu.
+- Chowbot will prompt the user to select an option from the main menu.
+- The user will select `99` to proceed to checkout.
+- Chowbot will send a comfirmatory message, and prompt the user to select an option from the main menu.

 ---
 ## API